jaredraycoleman/Southaven/Session Recaps/Session 18 - A Flower for the Dead.md

 The next morning, panic struck: Talan burst into the tavern, reporting that Velara had been **arrested**.
 En route to the prison, the party was intercepted by royal guards and taken before [[Queen Aelra Sylanthiel]].

 There, the Queen revealed devastating accusations: Velara was being charged with the murder of Eleanor Vess, her chief advisor.
 The Queen had also received troubling news from [[Lusteris]], [[Zahir Tariq]] had taken control, [[Eirik Ravenskald]] was executed for treason, and the party was accused of aiding rebels.
 Though skeptical, the Queen found parts of their story consistent with what her own agents confirmed.
-The three ambassadors of [[The Circle of Verdant Flame]], [[Serelion Thorneweave]], [[Sylvara Greenthorn]], and [[Irielle Duskwhisper]], advised she jail the party outright.
+The three ambassadors of [[Circle of Verdant Flame]], [[Serelion Thorneweave]], [[Sylvara Greenthorn]], and [[Irielle Duskwhisper]], advised she jail the party outright.

 Instead, the party proposed a compromise: let the Queen visit Velara invisible, to hear her story without bias.
 At the prison, they subtly warned Velara to choose her words carefully.
 Velara explained she'd been following the Queen, who had entered a hidden room using a golden key, proof that she could not have committed the murder.
 She also revealed that Sylvara seemed to know exactly where she was hiding. [[Dravencoles]] suggested the knife used in the murder might have a tracking spell. [[Lirielle]] confirmed this via *Detect Magic*, shocking the Queen, who left immediately.